Elizabeth Murray Artist Residency by Collar Works

 With its 77 acres of bucolic farmland, multiple bedrooms, common areas and barn bays suitable for artist studios, the farm is an ideal residency location.
 For many years, the farm served as both a summer home for the Murray-Holmans and a creative retreat for Elizabeth, whose studio was located in the large, cathedral-like dairy barn.
 Given the history, location and amenities, the family felt that the creative use of the property and its natural surroundings would carry on Elizabeth Murray’s legacy.
 Collar Works agreed.

-After several months of planning and organizing, Collar Works is now seeking funds to support a pilot residency program for July 2018.
+After several months of planning and organizing, Collar Works successfully launched its pilot Residency year with 20 artists, and is now seeking funds to support future years of programming.

 In the spirit of its namesake, the Elizabeth Murray Artist Residency will offer artists the time, space and opportunity to take risks, create new work and engage in meaningful dialogue with other residents.
-The pilot program will focus on emerging and mid-career visual artists from the Hudson Valley and New York metropolitan area.
-Given the accelerated timeframe in year one, the pilot residency will be by invitation, and artists will arrive on July 1.
+The pilot program focused on emerging and mid-career visual artists from the Hudson Valley and New York metropolitan area.
+Given the accelerated timeframe in year one, the pilot residency was by invitation, with artists in residence from late June to late July 2018.

-The pilot program is designed to accommodate four artists in residence at a time plus onsite staff members.
-Artists will be provided with 24-hour access to private studios, private bedroom accommodations and shared bathroom facilities.
-Daily dinners (with vegetarian options) will be served in a communal atmosphere to foster dialogue between residents.
-Residents will be responsible for their own breakfasts and lunches (kitchen staples provided).
-While the artists will have the time and space to work on their projects, open studios will be scheduled on Friday afternoons for curators to meet with artists and share a BBQ-style dinner with the residents.
+The residency is designed to accommodate four artists in residence at a time plus onsite staff members.
+Artists are provided with 24-hour access to private studios, private bedroom accommodations and shared bathroom facilities.
+Daily dinners (with vegetarian options) are served in a communal atmosphere to foster dialogue between residents.
+Residents are responsible for their own breakfasts and lunches (kitchen staples provided).
+While the artists have the time and space to work on their projects, open studios are be scheduled on Friday afternoons for curators to meet with artists and share a BBQ-style dinner with the residents.
 At the conclusion of the four-week residency, artists will participate in exhibitions, artists talks, panels and public programs on-site and at Collar Works in Troy, New York.

 Collar Works holds the administrative capacity and the organizational structure necessary to implement the program, but more importantly, it has the proven ability to transform vision into reality.
 Collar Works has built a reputation over the last decade of expanding the upstate arts vernacular through intriguing, experimental exhibitions and programs.
 A gallery and project space that outgrew its nascent, raw, scrappy roots in a historic garment factory, Collar Works’ current 4,000 square foot space hosts comprehensive programming that is at once serious yet playful, thought-provoking but accessible and often curious, daring and unconventional.